LightNetDev/LightNet-docs/src/content/docs/run/deploy.md

 ---
-title: Deploying to the Web
+title: Deploy to the Web
 ---

 - SM wants a recommended setup on how to deploy LN (GitLab, Cloudflare Pages, Backblaze, Checkly)